 “Sadly, we work so hard to reach the heady heights of regional, national, and even international championships, and then allow the pressure to ruin our enjoyment of the occasion.”

 ” I have to admit I don’t really enjoy the pressure of trotting down the centre line to start a dressage test, it a tense environment.
 There’s no clear round, with the roaring cheer from the crowd as you land after the final jump shaving seconds off your nearest rival, just silence.
 We, at the mercy of the judges, who remove marks from the elusive ten every time we make a mistake.
 And, it can be easy to hold your breath and ponder on the errors as you ride every step of the test.
 BUT add a little music, and your tension just disappears!”

 “When I’m riding a dressage music test, I’m here to show you what great dancers my horse and I are, and of course, where there’s music, there’s a party, so we’re all out to have a great time.”

 How does Amanda see the future of dressage to music?

 “I know I’m biased, but I really think that music is the future of dressage.
 With so many arenas complaining that spectator numbers are dwindling, we need to give the audiences a show to watch.”

-And why should we give riding to music a try?
+And why should we give dancing with hour horses and riding to music a try?

 ” We are so lucky to have these talented and beautiful animals as our sporting partners.
 Most athletes have to work with a tennis racket or football!
 I’d recommend that all riders give freestyle a go, it’s not just for dressage divas!
 While some of my clients are born and bred dressage stars (some of whom wear our national flag), I also work with showing horses, driving teams, eventers, ex-racehorses and riding clubs and everyone in-between.”